CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Cyclic Proofs

 \begin{lemma} Let \( (V,\, e,\, r,\, p) \) be a preproof with vertex \( v \in V \), let \( \alpha \) be an instance of \( e(v) \), and let \( (i,\, \beta) \) be a preceding instance.
 If \( T_0,\, T_1 \) is a trace for the path \( v,\, p_i(v) \), then \( T_1\beta \leq T_0\alpha \) and, in particular, \( T_1\beta < T_0\alpha \), if \( v \) is a progress point. \begin{appendixproof} Consider the possible cases that define a preceding instance: \begin{itemize} \item If \( r(v) \) is \( \rlnm{Reduce} \), then \( \beta \) is \( \alpha \) and \( T_1 \leq T_0 \).
 Thus by stability \( T_1\beta \leq T_0\alpha \) as required. \item If \( r(v) \) is \( \rlnm{Subst} \) and \( i = 1 \), i.e. \( p_i(v) \) is the continuation, then the same argument applies. \item If \( r(v) \) is \( \rlnm{Subst} \) and \( i = 0 \), i.e. \( p_i(v) \) is the lemma, then \( \beta = \alpha \circ \theta \).
 From the definition of a trace, we have that \( T_1\theta \leq T_0 \).
 Thus \( T_1\theta\alpha \leq T_0\beta \) by stability, which is equivalent to \( T_1\alpha \leq T_0\alpha \) as required. \item Finally, if \( r(v) \) is \( \rlnm{Case} \), then \( \beta \) maps the fresh variables \( x_i \) to the arguments of \( \norm{(\alpha(x))} = k\ M_0\ \cdots\ M_n \).
 From the definition of a trace, we have that \( T_1 \leq T_0[k\ x_0\ \cdots\ x_n/x] \).
 And so by satibility, \( T_1\beta \leq T_0\alpha \), as required. \end{itemize} Clearly, each of the preceding cases generalises to strict inequality. \end{appendixproof} \end{lemma}

-The aforementioned lemma shows how a trace, as previously defined, leads to a monotonic sequence of terms by closing those terms according to a sequence of preceding instances generated by \cref{lem:Unsatisfied preceding instance}.
+The aforementioned lemma shows how a trace, as previously defined, leads to a monotonic sequence of terms by closing those terms according to a sequence of preceding instances that emerges as a consequence of \cref{lem:Unsatisfied preceding instance}.
 If every path has a trace, then we can construct an infinitely decreasing sequence of terms for any sequence of invalid equations generated by \cref{lem:Unsatisfied preceding instance}.
 Thus we define a proof as a preproof that satisfies the following \emph{global correctness condition}.